Scene-wide Acoustic Parameter Estimation: Method

 \subsection{Feature and labels extraction}

-\paragraph{Floormaps and Reference RIRs} To extract the floormaps we take the full 3D mesh of the scene, and create a 2D map by slicing at a specified height.
+\textbf{Floormaps and Reference RIRs} In this work, we consider floormaps as a lightweight source of geometric information of the scene, which is consumed by our model.
+Floormaps can be obtained easily for real-world rooms from building construction plans or site layouts, or simple manual measurements.
+Other methods to extract floormaps without knowledge of the complete 3D geometry \cite{mura2021walk2map, gueze2023floor, majumder2023chat2map} have also been well-studied.
+However, since we use synthetic scene data in this work, we use the 3D meshes of the scenes to generate the floormaps.
+To extract the floormaps we take the full 3D mesh of the scene, and create a 2D map by slicing at a specified height.
 Our goal is to capture scene boundaries and internal subdivisions, but avoid details that have little impact on the late reverberation, like furniture.
-In practice, we use a fixed slice height of about 0.5 or 1 meter below the ceiling of the scene.
-The selected slice is then digitized into a binary 2D map of size 128 $\times$ 128.
+In practice, we use a fixed slice height of about 0.5 meter below the ceiling of the scene.
+The selected slice is then digitized into a binary 2D map of size $128\times128$.
 To provide acoustic context in addition to the geometric context, we also provide a reference RIR, from an arbitrary source and receiver position, as input to the model.
-We encode the emitter and receiver position of this IR by marking their locations on another 2D binary map, concatenated as an additional channel to the floormap.
+We encode these positions by marking their locations on another 2D binary map (via a transposed conv that places a Gaussian kernel at the location rather than a single active pixel), concatenated as an additional channel to the floormap.
 Finally, we compute the magnitude spectrogram of this reference IR and concatenate it as the final channel.
 We truncate the RIRs to 1 second, at 24 kHz and use 128 Mel bins with a hop size of 188 samples so that the spectrogram also becomes a 128 $\times$ 128 matrix.
-Therefore, all of the input features are represented as a single, multi-channel image.
+Thus, all the input features represent a single, multi-channel image.